 Welcome to the Gettysburg Review Online!

-The Autumn 2014 issue is out now.
-The easiest way to stay current is, of course to subscribe, but you can also buy individual copies at our Online Store, where you can find all things Gettysburg Review.
-Oh yes, visit and like us on Facebook, too, if you're so inclined.
+The Winter 2014 issue is out now, literature-loving peoples.
+The easiest way to stay current is to subscribe, and we urge you to become a subscriber/supporter of the Gettysburg Review and/or give it as a gift to your loved ones, but you can also buy individual copies at our Online Store, where you will find all things Gettysburg Review.
+Please also visit and like us on Facebook.

 We rarely assemble topically themed issues, and the newly released Winter 2014 issue is no exception.
 This doesn’t mean that theme is absent from our latest offering—this is a literary magazine, so how could it be?—but amid the grand and ubiquitous subjects of love and death, I have noted that a fair number of this issue’s authors explore the vexing problem of family, apt given that the season of post-harvest clan gathering approaches.

 Family can be a balm and a burden, often simultaneously, but what happens when family fails or is simply gone?
 In “Constance Bailey in the Year of Monica Lewinsky,” our opening essay, Sarah Vallance portrays how, in the absence of familial succor, one ekes, or is unable to eke, meaning from a life of poverty, misfortune, and loneliness, an endeavor made more acute when, in Constance’s case, that life has extended well beyond the common measure.
 Amy Benson closes the issue with “We’ll Take Them with Us,” a lyrical, elegiac memoir that is more provocative prognostication than remembrance.
 In it, she poses some challenging, even unsettling questions and exposes some bitter ironies about what we, the human family, do when we have failed our nonhuman cohabitants.
 Can art suffice to save the diminishing natural world and stave off humanity’s encroaching collective loneliness?